anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/split-pdf-files.rst

 This is an action from `Plumsail Documents connector <https://plumsail.com/docs/actions/v1.x/flow/actions/document-processing.html>`_, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.

 Put PDF file content from the output of the previous action.
-In the **Start Page** field specify the first page to start the split, in the **End Page** field specify the last page to split (inclusive) and enter a number of pages per partition into the **Split At Page** field.
+In the **Start Page** field, specify the first page to start the split, in the **End Page** field, specify the last page to split (inclusive) and enter a number of pages per partition into the **Split At Page** field.
 In our example, we extract just one page of the document, to do that we set the fields as shown in the screenshot below:

 .. image:: ../../../_static/img/flow/how-tos/split-action.jpg
    :alt: Split PDF action

-As an output of this action we receive an array of Result files.
-In our case we have just one file in the array.
+As an output of this action, we receive an array of Result files.
+In our case, we have just one file in the array.

 You can find more detailed information about *Split PDF* action `here <https://plumsail.com/docs/actions/v1.x/flow/actions/document-processing.html#split-pdf>`_.